anutron/behavior/Docs/Delegator.md

 ### Events

 * error - function invoked when a trigger is not found.
 Defaults to console errors if console.error is available.
-* trigger - function invoked when a trigger is invoked.

 ### Usage